suchmememanyskill/TegraScript/README.md

 `saveSign(string path)`  | Signs the (system) save at the given location.
 Make sure you provide a save and nothing else!
 Returns non zero on error | Integer

 # Changelog
+### 11/1/2021 @ 22:10 // Wow it isn't 2am for once!

+For the release of TE 3.0.1, the following changes were made:
+- A new type was added: Empty array type.
+You can get this type by running `var = []`
+- Operators were added for StringArray, String and EmptyArray, (String, Integer)
+- launchPayload was added as a function
+- Menu now allows for an additional integer array to define hidden or skip flags
+- A bug was fixed with <= and >= registering as < and >
+- fileCopy's should not leave an ugly [ anymore
+- A script now get executed at TE bootup if a script called `startup.te` is found on the root of the SD

-5/1/2021 @ 1:32am // Sleep is still a lie
+### 5/1/2021 @ 1:32am // Sleep is still a lie

-Initial writeup on TScript v2
+- Initial writeup on TScript v2